 Major/Program of Study

-Students are responsible for reviewing their major/program of study on WaveNet to assure HGTC has correct information.
+Students are responsible for reviewing their major/program of study in the student portal to assure HGTC has correct information.
 Students are responsible for the selection of courses that are required in their major/program of study.
 Advisors are available to assist students in selecting the appropriate courses.
 Most financial aid programs award funds for required courses only.
 Students wishing to change their major should visit an Admissions office at the campus they plan to attend.
 Students are not permitted to change their major after the add/drop period ends in a given term.
 The requested change will occur in the preceding term.
 Students are not permitted to change their major after the add/drop period ends in a given term.

 Multiple Degrees, Diplomas and Certificates

 Students may complete multiple degree, diploma and certificate programs, but may be enrolled in only one program at a time.
 At Commencement Ceremony, students earning more than one award in the same general field of study in the same academic year will be recognized for the highest program level only.